7Cori7/quizz-app/README.md

-# quizz-app
+# Quizz app

- Simple quizz app made with REACT and Vite, with NodeJS, ExpressJS for back-end and MongoDB/mongoose database connection
+ Simple REACT and Vite exercise for a quizz app.

+ The exercise includes an API connection thourght back-end server made with NodeJs and express, with connection to MongoDB through mongoose.

+ Is very simple and there's not much to it, I just wanted to try working a REACT app with a back-end server route connection, and data base connection and that's it!